Tewniee909/MERNapp/README.md

 # MERNapp
 #
-# This is the start of a web app build solely on the MERN full stack
+# This is a Web Shopping List Application is built with MongoDB, ExpressJS, Node.js, React and Redux boilerplate as
-#
+# a state manager.
 #
 #
 #